Passenger information system: United Kingdom

 National Rail stations are equipped with visual platform displays and audio announcements, which indicate the next service or services from the platform and warn passengers to stand clear of trains that are not scheduled to stop, not in use or are about to depart.
 Additionally, concourses and ticket offices have large screen displays that show all of the services available at the station for the next hour or more and, at major stations, the full route of the service and any restrictions applicable (e.g. ticket types, catering services, bicycle carriage).
 Many smaller and less well-used railway stations have, instead of such systems, "passenger help points", which connect the user by telephone to a control room by pressing an "Information" button.

-The information is available online at National Rail and on mobile devices.
+The information is available online at the National Rail website and on mobile devices.

-Most London Underground stations have “countdown” displays on each platform.
+Most London Underground stations have "countdown" displays on each platform.
 They are simpler than the national rail displays since most platforms serves only a single line, and there are few or no variations in carriage restrictions and destinations served.
 Audio announcements are also made regularly.

-Local authorities and some transport operators provide electronic versions of the bus timetables to the Traveline information service, which covers all public transport modes, and from there to other information services such as Transport Direct, and Google Transit.
+Local authorities and some transport operators provide electronic versions of the bus timetables to the Traveline information service, which covers all public transport modes, and from there to other information services such as Google Transit.

 The deployment of real-time bus information systems is a gradual process and currently extends to around half of the national fleet and a high proportion of town-centre stops but relatively few suburban and rural locations.
 The first use of such systems was in Brighton and Hove.
 The Traveline NextBuses information service provides the next departures from any bus stop in the UK, and some trams as well.
 The information has the real-time feed that has been connected in; otherwise, the scheduled times are given.

 The government-sponsored Transport Direct project provided journey planning across all transport modes (including private car) and was increasingly linked to real-time information systems prior to its discontinuation in 2014.